 Understanding the risks & differences between types of deals:

-Usually development projects yield higher returns than others, but they are also carrying higher risks:
+Usually, development projects yield higher returns than others, but they are also carrying higher risks:

-- Unable to obtain a licence for development- this is common if we are talking about large projects which are raising first financing through crowdfunding, which will be exited after the bank loan.
+- Unable to obtain a license for development- this is common if we are talking about large projects which are raising first financing through crowdfunding, which will be exited after the bank loan.
 This is a recent deal we have financed where we identified this as the main risk.

 - No future sales contract signed- this is common with a lot of projects, you can never be sure that the property will be sold because we can never predict future economic factors.
 A much lower sales price than the market average could be a positive indicator of preventing such a thing happening (but you can never be 100% sure).

 - No sales at the project completion- the previous risk leads us that even if the project had some sales contracts, you always have to think about liquidity and business logic.
 A clear example is this project, which has very limited potential buyers due to its price and potential buyers in the region.

 Equity vs debt:

 If we speak about development projects there’s a huge difference between investing in debt and equity deals.

 Mainly debt is considered to be safer because the borrower commits to his debt and if he becomes insolvent the property could be liquidated and investors would not only receive their capital but also interest (in the best scenario).